stasyev/resume/README.md

 I will post listed concepts on GitHub to back up my claims.

-The primary resources I use to learn the basics of computer science and software engineering are HackerRank, Bloomberg Codecon, Coursera, Introduction to Algorithms by CLRS, and another book by Sedgewick.
+The primary resources I use to learn the basics of computer science and software engineering are HackerRank, Leetcode, Youtube, Introduction to Algorithms by CLRS, and another book by Sedgewick.
 Of course, I use many different resources when a question arises.
 However, these are the primary sources where I learn algorithm design, implementation, Big-O notation, and programming languages.